Marine Ecologist - JCU

 Research Locations: Great Barrier Reef, Australia

-Stacy is currently a PhD candidate at James Cook University in Townsville, Australia with research directed towards reef community ecology and grey reef shark (Carcharhinus amblyrhynchos) abundance and behavior.
-Stacy received her BSc at Barry University in Miami, FL and MSc at University of Hawaii at Hilo.
-Her previous research has examined movement, distribution, and ecology of demersal and pelagic fish.
+Stacy is a research worker in conservation planning, specializing in spatial science and modelling at James Cook University in Townsville, Australia, with research directed towards reef community ecology and grey reef shark (Carcharhinus amblyrhynchos) abundance and behavior.
+Stacy received her BSc at Barry University in Miami, FL; MSc at University of Hawaii at Hilo; and PhD at James Cook University.
+Her PhD thesis examined the functional roles of reef sharks on the central Great Barrier Reef, and her previous research has examined movement, distribution, and ecology of demersal and pelagic fish.
 Her current interests are better understanding localized ecological roles of predators in reef communities from an ecosystem and trophodynamic perspective.

 - Assesses the abundance and distribution of grey reef sharks within a local reef system in the central Great Barrier Reef.